Build & Test

 SCA also continues during the Build & Test phase—this automated process reduces security, compliance, and code quality risks.

 Also known as “white box testing” SAST is an automated testing methodology that analyzes an application from the inside out by traversing the entire code graph.
 This helps to find security vulnerabilities in the application source code early in the software development life cycle.

 Dynamic Application Security Testing (DAST)

 Also known as “black box testing” DAST is an automated security solution that analyzes the application from the outside in while it’s running in production.
-It represents a hacker approach to identify issues with requests, reponses, interfaces, scripts, injections, and authentication.
+It represents a hacker approach to identifying issues with requests, responses, interfaces, scripts, injections, and authentication.